CZHeron/Qt-Creator-Godot-project-wizard/README.md

 # Qt Creator - Godot project wizard
 Godot C++ project wizard for Qt Creator

+This tool is created for programmers who want to quickly setup new GDNative library projects within seconds.
+[See also the Qt Creator Godot class wizard.](https://github.com/CZHeron/Qt-Creator-Godot-class-wizard/) It saves a lot of time, when you need a new class for a node.

 ### Installation
 Just copy the folder `godotcpplib` to this path:
 `QtCreator/share/qtcreator/templates/wizards/projects/`